Level 2 Motor Vehicle Fitting

 This exciting practical course will build upon your knowledge and lead you towards a career within this thriving industry.
-Specialising in light vehicles, this course is designed to motivate you and support you to gain the key knowledge and skills required by vehicle maintenance employers.
+Specialising in light vehicles, this one-year course is designed to build upon your knowledge and give you the skills required by vehicle maintenance employers.
 You will learn how to maintain and repair different engines, brakes, tyres, steering, and suspension.
 You will learn in our state-of-the-art workshop and will also have the opportunity to gain industry experience with an employer.

 Why should I choose the course?

 The fast-moving automotive industry is thriving and offers abundant career opportunities.
 Embarking on a career in this sector could see you working on the latest car designs or even in the world of racing cars.
 Whether you wish to become an auto electrician, breakdown engineer, vehicle body repairer, or even a motorsport engineer, this course will immerse you in the motor vehicle sector and help prepare you for employment.
 Many of our courses are run by The Institute of the Motor Industry, meaning you will gain all of the high-level knowledge you need to succeed in your chosen career.

 This wide-ranging course will cover a wide range of topics, starting with manufacturing of a tool all the way up to motor vehicle specialist units.
 As well as a key focus on health & safety procedures, modules covered will include removing and refitting tyres, diagnosing faults with suspension, testing braking systems, and learning how to remove and refit major braking components.

 *Irrespective of your GCSE results, all students will start at level 1 and learn basic skills before progressing through the course levels.